WHAT ARE UNIONS?

 We all have a stake in the economy and in the future.
 And most working people share the same basic concerns: they want job security; a voice in their workplace — deciding their wages, hours, and benefits; they want safe working conditions; and they want to be treated with dignity.
 Working people want straight talk — about terms and conditions, and about the future — so they can make decisions about their own employment.
 Workers deserve a way to speak up for their common interests, negotiate the terms of their employment, and, when necessary, to have a fair system for resolving problems.

-[In other words, American workers expect the principles and values of democracy to carry through into their workplaces, not be placed on hold between 9 and 5.]
+In other words, American workers expect the principles and values of democracy and due process to carry through into their workplaces, not be placed on hold between 9 and 5.

 Workers must always strike a balance between earning a fair wage and ensuring their employer remains profitable; between keeping their jobs and protecting their fringe benefits.
 But very often today's corporate executives earn many times more than their workers, top management receives bonuses for laying off workers, and companies announce record profits after cutting jobs or reducing employee wages.
 And what workers want most of all is mutual trust and respect, clear terms and conditions of employment, and a fair share of the prosperity they help create.
 In short, they want the chance to make the American Dream a reality.